 400 N. Liberty Ave.

 New Braunfels • 830-625-2351

-Whether going for an extended trip or just the day, the well-known Schlitterbahn Waterpark and Resort offers a range of rides, activities and other attractions for all ages.
-The park offers season passes and group discounts.
+Whether going for an extended trip or just the day, the popular water park offers dozens of water rides, activities and attractions for all ages.
+The park offers season passes as well as group discounts.
 Private cabana rentals are also available.
-The park is open on the weekends through May 15.
-The entire park opens June 2.
+The park is open on the weekends through May, and certain sections of the park are open during the week in May and the first week of June.
+The entire park opens June 6.

 Times and costs vary.